-Since 2022, Regal Kitchen Foods Specialty Private Limited has been on a mission to upscale commercial kitchens and HoReCa chains through convenient and ready-to-cook products.
+Since 2022, Regal Kitchen Speciality Foods Pvt Ltd has been on a mission to upscale commercial kitchens and HoReCa chains through convenient and ready-to-cook products.
 We take pride in our ambition to empower chefs across India by speeding up the preparation process with excellent taste, quality, and consistency.

 Our recipes drive the delicious flavors of authentic Indian cuisine and help save precious kitchen time for chefs.
 We promise to make upscaling easy for hotels, restaurants, and QSRs through our ready-to-cook and ready-to-eat prepared meals and simultaneously help chefs retain their specialty dishes with ease.

 With the competition growing fast in the HoReCa industry, our products will prove a cost-effective and energy-conserving solution, where you can flexibly add your personal touch of magic, minus the extra effort.

 Ready-to-eat food refers to food items that require no additional cooking or preparation before consumption.
 They are conveniently packaged and can be consumed directly without any cooking or heating.
 Some examples of ready-to-eat foods are mentioned below:

 1. Ready To Eat Indian Curries: Mutter Paneer, Dal Makhani, Rajma Masala, Chana Masala, Aloo Matar, Aloo Methi, Aloo Palak.

 2. Ready To Cook Base Gravies: Tomamto Makhani, Rojana Yellow base gravy, Red Kadai Base Gravy